ericddm/Python-dotNet-5820/README.md

 #### Example using both RFSA and RFSG with a marker
 This example shows how to generate a trigger with a marker at a specific sample of the waveform.
-Using the timeout as a test you can now start the generation first and trigger your acquisition later since verytime the waveform is looped, a trigger is sent over the selected terminal.
+Using the timeout as a test you can now start the generation first and trigger your acquisition later because everytime the waveform is looped, a trigger is sent over the selected terminal.
 In the previous example only the __StartEvent__ sent out a trigger.

 ```
 python source\RFSGGettingStartedIQDevice.py --resource <your device name> --marker PXI_Trig0